Lamivudine use while Breastfeeding

 Summary of Use during Lactation

 In the United States and other developed countries, HIV-infected mothers should generally not breastfeed their infants.
 In countries in which no acceptable, feasible, sustainable and safe replacement feeding is available, exclusive breastfeeding for 6 months is recommended for HIV-infected mothers to reduce the risk of HIV transmission from the mother to the infant compared with mixed feeding.
 In these settings, abrupt weaning at 4 months does not reduce the risk of HIV transmission or produce an overall health benefit compared to continued breastfeeding, and increases the risk of infant death in HIV-infected infants.
+Lamivudine is recommended by the World Health Organization to be given as part of a 3-drug combination to all antiretroviral-naive women who are breastfeeding their infants.
 Extended antiretroviral prophylaxis in breastfed infants with antiretroviral drugs appears to reduce the rate of HIV transmission during breastfeeding by about half, but the optimal regimen and duration of prophylaxis has not yet been defined.
 The infants who do become HIV infected during breastfeeding by mothers receiving a HAART regimen that includes lamivudine are often infected with multi-class resistant HIV.
 Lamivudine is often used as part of a regimen that decreases mother-to-child transmission of HIV and is generally well tolerated by the breastfed infant.
 Breastfed infants whose mothers receive highly active antiretroviral therapy (HAART) have higher rates of neutropenia during the first month and severe anemia during the first 6 months of life.

 Lamivudine has not been studied in HIV-negative nursing mothers being treated for hepatitis B infection, but the low doses used would not be expected to cause any serious adverse effects in breastfed infants.
 Some sources recommend not breastfeeding during lamivudine therapy for hepatitis B. In a survey, 226 physicians with a practice interest in liver disease in the United States responded.
 Of these, 31% stated that they recommend breastfeeding for their patients with hepatitis B who are taking antiviral therapy, 44% stated that they do not recommend breastfeeding during antiviral therapy and 25% stated that they were unsure.